 Exelon and the Utility Subsidiaries hereby request authorization to establish the Utility Money Pool, and the Utility Subsidiaries, to the extent not exempted by Rule 52, also request authorization to make unsecured short-term borrowings from the Utility Money Pool and to contribute surplus funds to the Utility Money Pool and to lend and extend credit to (and acquire promissory notes from) one another through the Utility Money Pool.
-In addition to the Utility Subsidiaries, Exelon requests existing utility related financing entities be allowed to participate in the Utility Money Pool as a result of its financing relationship with ComEd or
+In addition to the Utility Subsidiaries, Exelon requests existing utility related financing entities be allowed to participate in the Utility Money Pool as a result of its financing relationship with ComEd or PECO, respectively.
+Thus, for purposes of this Section E.5(b) only, the term Utility Subsidiaries shall include those entities.
+In addition, Exelon and the remaining Subsidiaries, all of which are Non-Utility Subsidiaries, hereby request authorization to establish the Non-Utility Subsidiaries are exempt from the prior approval requirements of the Act under Rule 52.
+Exelon is requesting authorization to contribute surplus funds and to lend and extend credit to: (i) the Utility Subsidiaries through the Utility Money Pool and (ii) the Non-Utility Subsidiaries through the Non-Utility Money Pool.
+While Exelon is requesting the authorization in this part (c), it may not implement either the Utility or Non-Utility Money Pool immediately upon effectiveness of the Merger for various reasons including requirements for state regulatory commission approvals.

-/35/ PECO has issued letter agreements to provide funding up to a total of 100 million to be available to AmerGen as described in Item 1.E.3.b. above.
+/35/ PECO has issued letter agreements to provide funding up to a total of \$100 million to be available to AmerGen as described in Item 1.E.3.b. above.